 Dr Ronx has a penchant for suits and Nike Air Max 95s, which they feel that being their true quirky self makes them approachable to all.

 Dr Ronx is passionate about everything that they do, their unique aesthetic , medical knowledge, engaging manner and desire to amplify the voices of young people, makes them one of Independent’s exciting talents.

-Date: 2020Production (role): The Unshockable Dr Ronx (Host)Company: The Garden Productions for BBC3
+Date: 2020Production (role): The Unshockable Dr Ronx (Presenter)Company: The Garden Productions for BBC3

 Date: 2019Production (role): Top Class Christmas Special (Guest)Company: CBBC